 Dual Spring System

-I also wondered as to the “why- and “how” of the recoil spring system.
-I strongly suspect this is as a result of GLOCK’s ongoing effort to make a Model 22 in .40S&W which will not malfunction regardless of the ammunition used – with or without the addition of the now almost ubiquitous lights and lasers hung on the gun’s dustcover.
+I also wondered as to the “why” and “how” of the recoil spring system.
+I strongly suspect this is a result of GLOCK’s ongoing effort to make a Model 22 in .40S&W which will not malfunction regardless of the ammunition used – with or without the addition of the now almost ubiquitous lights and lasers hung on the gun’s dustcover.

 The new system is heavier and, for me, does decrease felt recoil – even in 9x19mm.
-Also, and contrary to Internet opinions, the heavier system did not interfere with shooting the low power 9x19mm ammunition I had on hand which included Federal Premium® American Eagle® and Remington® UMC® 115-grain bullet weights, with velocities which run about 1050 fps.
+Also, and contrary to Internet opinions, the heavier system did not interfere with shooting the low power 9x19mm ammunition I had on hand which included Federal Premium American Eagle and Remington UMC 115-grain bullet weights, with velocities which run about 1050 fps.
 (I did not have any frangible stuff.)

 What I Don’t Like

-The “half’ problem is that the gun is slightly more difficult to reassemble, with more care needed to insure the recoil spring unit is exactly centered against the barrel abutment when reinstalling the slide.
-(Late breaking news: A reliable source told me there is a strong possibility that the spring weight for this model will be decreased, based on reports of the slide failing to fully cycle with one or two brands of ammunition.
+The “half’ problem is that the gun is slightly more difficult to reassemble, with more care needed to ensure the recoil spring unit is exactly centered against the barrel abutment when reinstalling the slide.
+(Late-breaking news: A reliable source told me there is a strong possibility that the spring weight for this model will be decreased, based on reports of the slide failing to fully cycle with one or two brands of ammunition.
 No further details were forthcoming as of this writing.)

 The Rest of the Story

 The front sight is pinned in and has a white dot in its face.
 Night sights are a (U.S.) factory option.
-The extractor also serves as a loaded chamber indicator and the smooth faced Safe Action Trigger pull measured six pounds.
+The extractor also serves as a loaded chamber indicator and the smooth-faced Safe Action Trigger pull measured six pounds.
 (Various trigger weight options exist; again, in the U.S.)

 Shooting seated and supported, I managed five shot groups from 1.5 inches to four inches at 25 yards with the gun shooting to point of aim.
 The two backstraps are now back in the GLOCK case, where I suspect they will never again see the light of day.

 In review, the Gen4 GLOCK 17 is a winner for me — so much so that I bought it and I’m strongly moving toward selling the two First and Second Generation Model 17s I already own!

 This article is a contribution from Police & Security News.
-P&SN is bi-monthly law enforcement magazine that is packed with training articles and gear reviews for the patrol officer.
+P&SN is a bi-monthly law enforcement magazine that is packed with training articles and gear reviews for the patrol officer.
 P&SN is a valued supporter of BlueSheepdog and the Blue Crew.
-You can obtain a free subscription to the Police & Security News magazine by joining the Blue Crew.
+The author’s views are not necessarily those of the BlueSheepdog.com editorial or writing staff.